Tresor Kangambu

-He was born and raised in the Democratic Republic of Congo (then Zaire), but moved to Qatar early in his career, and became a naturalized citizen.
-He received a call-up to the Qatar national team shortly after when head coach Djamel Belmadi announced his presence in the team's 2015 AFC Asian Cup squad.

 Career

 Abdullah started his playing career in Al Markhiya in 2009, but moved to Lekhwiya a year later helping them win the 2010–11 Qatar Stars League.
 Shortly after, he was transferred to Al Wakrah.
 He made his debut on September 16 against his former club in a 1–0 loss.

+Personal life

+Kangambu converted to Islam on 17 December 2014 and adopted the name Mohammed Abdullah.